 DCSync

-This requires which is usually only available to domain admins.
+This requires GetNCChanges which is usually only available to domain admins.
 The technique is included here for completeness, and it will be useful later on.

 \